-Summer’s heating up and cookouts are looking good this year, so don’t forget this Southern Potato Salad!
+Summer’s heating up, and cookouts are looking good this year, so don’t forget this Southern Potato Salad!
 This recipe has the perfect amount of tang and saltiness in its creamy dressing.
-A classic side fit for an easy Summer recipe served at BBQs, weeknight dinner, or for lunch.
+A classic side fit for an easy Summer recipe served at BBQs, weeknight dinners, or for lunch.

 Why You Will Love This Recipe